 Our criminal injury solicitors are members of the Solicitors Regulation Authority panel of personal injury experts and they settle claims using the no win no fee scheme.
 No legal charge is payable unless the legal case is won and the client obtains an award of compensation.
 In the event that the legal claim is lost there is no charge made to the client.

-When a person is injured in a violent assault their criminal injury solicitor is entitled to make an application for compensation for both physical and psychological damage.
+When a person is injured in a violent assault, criminal injury solicitors are entitled to make an application for compensation for both physical and psychological damage.
 Whilst the effects of any physical injury can be difficult to overcome, when accompanied by the emotional trauma of a violent attack, the incident can be devastating and victims may suffer serious long-term psychological damage.
-The Criminal Injury Compensation Authority scheme will pay compensation for psychiatric illness caused as a result of violent abuse including compensation for harm caused as a result of threats or harassment.
+The CICA will pay compensation for psychiatric illness caused as a result of violent abuse including compensation for harm caused as a result of threats or harassment.
 Although money can never compensate for physical harm or anxiety it can help to avoid the extra stress of financial difficulties and it allows people to concentrate on reclaiming their lives.

-There are a number of factors that determine the value of a criminal injury compensation claim award including :-
+There are a number of factors that can affect the amonut of a CICA award including :-

-In order to justify a criminal injury compensation claim there are a number of CICA criteria that must be satisfied :-
+In order to justify a CICA claim there are a number of criteria that must be satisfied :-

 In order to be eligible for compensation from the CICA, the following requirements must be met :-